quality icon

 Average car insurance cost in North Carolina by age

-Let’s take a closer look at how much you might pay in North Carolina for a full coverage policy based on your age and gender.
+Let’s break down what you can expect to pay in North Carolina for full coverage, depending on your age and gender.

 Average car insurance cost in North Carolina for young drivers

-For instance, 20-year-old male drivers in North Carolina pay an average of $3,211 per year for car insurance, while females of the same age pay $3,211.
+In North Carolina, 20-year-old male drivers pay an average of $3,211 per year for car insurance, while their female counterparts pay $3,211 for the same coverage.

-But by the time you turn 25, insurance premiums drop to $2,570 a year on average for male drivers and $2,570 for female drivers.
+However, by age 25, average car insurance costs drop to about $2,570 per year for male drivers and $2,570 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers